diversemix/calc-hurricane-loss/README.md

 ## Development Usage

 :warning: **NOTE** - To develop this locally you will need python3.7 as application uses [dataclasses](https://docs.python.org/3/library/dataclasses.html)
+This can be easily checked with the make command `make requirements`

 All the necessary commands needed for development, build and test are encapsulated in the `Makefile`.
 To perform a complete reinstall and test, from within the root folder of the project just type: